-In the instance of bees, environmental conditions have posed a major risk to honey bees’ health and productivity while negatively impacting the livelihood of beekeepers, farmers and the agricultural community on a global scale.
+In the instance of bees, environmental conditions have posed a major risk to honeybee health and productivity while negatively impacting the livelihood of beekeepers, farmers and the agricultural community on a global scale.
 In recent years, the Colony Collapse Disorder (CCD) phenomenon has become a growing source of concern among environmentalists, beekeepers and the world at large, as bees are essential for our ecosystem’s survival.
-In an effort to address this problem, Pass The Honey is working to raise awareness of the importance of bees in our ecosystem while creating sustainable practices to support the health and vitality of honeybees for future generations to come.
+In an effort to address this problem, Pass The Honey is working to raise awareness of the importance of bees in our ecosystem, harvesting ethical honey, and creating sustainable practices to support the health and vitality of honeybees for future generations to come.

 Here is an overview of some of the major risks posing a threat to honey bees’ health & productivity:

-- Habitat Loss: Habitat loss is primarily the result of climate changes, agriculture, urbanization and land degradation.
-Due to the increase in human population and ongoing climate changes, our global landscape continues to experience tangible shifts that in turn affect habitat loss.
-Such changes directly impact the bee population, putting a major stressor on their overall health and survival rate.
-In fact, one study names habitat loss as the number-one threat for bee diversity and survival.
+- Habitat Loss: Habitat loss is primarily the result of climate changes, agriculture, urbanization, and land degradation.
+Due to the increase in human population and ongoing climate changes, our global landscape continues to experience tangible shifts that affect habitat loss.
+Such changes directly impact the bee population, putting major stress on their overall health and survival rate.
+One study even names habitat loss as the number-one threat for bee diversity and survival.